 Scott Fais, Florida on a Tankful

-You can read about Scott's latest travel quest in his blog, "The Road Log," and watch his stories on your schedule on Tampa Bay On Demand, Digital Cable Channel 340, only Bright House Networks.
+You can read about Scott's latest travels for Bay News 9 on the Florida on a Tankful page and watch his stories on your schedule on Bright House Networks Local on Demand, Digital Cable Channel 999, only on Bright House Networks.

 But it’s not all sun and surf.
 Scott is also known for his ability to switch gears and cover the big stories, from hurricanes and space stories to elections and politics, Scott thrives on being live from the frontline.

 To date, Scott has earned 10 Associated Press Awards and 16 honors from The Society of Professional Journalists.
 A multiple-time Emmy nominee, Scott has brought home the golden statue three times.